emory-libraries/cor-cm/README.md

 Requirements
 ------------
-On the host machine, install the latest version of Ansible, boto3, botocore, and Jinja2 (preferred method is pip)
+On the host machine, install the latest version of Ansible, boto3, botocore, and Jinja2 (preferred method is pip) This repo requires the usage of environment variables:

+AWS_ACCESS_KEY and AWS_SECRET_KEY

+Additionally you can set this variables in home/.aws/config under a profile and use the AWS_PROFILE environment variable instead

+Region is set by an ansible variable aws_region, this repo ignores the AWS_REGION environment variable

 Role Variables
 --------------